How to get a marketing job in Canada as a newcomer

 Prepare for your interviews

 For many newcomers, interviews are the hardest, most stressful part of the hiring process.
 Although you can’t know what questions the interviewers will ask, preparing for commonly asked interview questions can give you the confidence you need to excel.
 Learn about the STAR method (Situation Task Action Result) to answer interview questions in a way that showcases the marketing skills and expertise you bring to the table.
-You can also use the Prepped AI Interviewer to record your responses and get real-time feedback on your delivery.
 At the end of the interview, most employers will ask if you have any questions for them, so make sure you have some intelligent, well-researched questions to ask the interviewer.

 Make sure you’re well-versed with the contents of your resume and can corroborate how you applied skills using specific examples.
 Keep your portfolio handy, and be prepared to answer questions about how you executed your work.
 If you’re applying to senior-level marketing roles, prepare a sample 30-60-90 day marketing plan for the company using publicly available information to really impress.

 Marketing interview questions to expect

 In marketing interviews, some common questions you may be asked include: